 The Privilege of My Own Profession: The Living Legacy of Austen in the Classroom

 Inherited and Living Variables: The Choices of Sisters and Brothers in Mansfield Park

-Here's an interview in which William Deresiewicz discusses his charming new memoir, A Jane Austen Education.
+Here's an interview in which William Deresiewicz discusses his memoir, A Jane Austen Education.

 Regional Coordinator Nancy Yee

 Phone: 617 965 5699

 This is an open invitation to deepen your pleasure in and enrich your enjoyment of Jane Austen:

 If you really love Jane Austen, consider joining JASNA (The Jane Austen Society of North America) and JASNA Massachusetts,